Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 Both the strap and the case inner carry the marks of the Birmingham Assay Office and the date letter “Q” which corresponds to the assay year for 1990.
 The watch comes compete with its original box .

-The watch was supplied with an additional velvet lined complimentary box and had been fitted with a freshly replaced battery.
+The watch was fitted with a new battery.

 TISSOT 9 CARAT WOMEN’S WATCH (CIRCA 1967)